STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 ~~~~~~
 {: #arch title="The Architecture of Deadline-aware MoQ"}

 {{arch}} illustrates the fundamental architecture of Deadline-aware MoQ.
-This architecture involves the extension of MoQ Publishers and Subscribers, which send block-like data and add 'Deadline' as a component of Metadata within the header.
+This architecture involves the extension of MoQ Publishers and Subscribers, which transport block-like data and add 'Deadline' as a component of Metadata within the header.
 Relay nodes within this system are equipped with deadline-aware actions, including deadline-aware scheduling, canceling, and redundancy coding.
 The relay may schedule the data blocks, cancel the overdue ones, and add redundancy code to avoid re-transmission.
 The relays receive block-like data from the publisher, transfer between relays, make deadline-aware actions, and transmit it to the subscriber.

 The main focus of this draft is the extension of MoQ relays or the 'Deadline-aware MoQ Relay.'
 The Deadline-aware MoQ Relay SHOULD send data in a block-like style to enable deadline-aware actions.
 A block is a data unit in the MoQ system, like a video frame.
 A block can be reliably delivered, partially delivered, or dropped depending on the application logic.
 A block SHOULD contain a block ID in the block's header.